 The record contains eight suggested equity comparables for the Board's consideration.
-The Board has given less weight to the appellant's comparables as well as board of review comparable #4 due to their larger dwelling size or dissimilar foundation when compared to the subject.
+The Board has given less weight to the appellant's comparables due to their significantly larger dwelling size when compared to the subject.

-The Board finds the best evidence of assessment equity to be the board of review comparables #1, #2 and #3.
-The Board finds that these comparables are most similar to the subject in location, design, dwelling size, age and some features.
-However, the board of review comparable #3 lacks central air conditioning and basement finished area, suggesting upward adjustments would be required to make this comparable more equivalent to the subject.
-Nevertheless, these comparables have improvement assessments ranging from \$15,221 to \$19,818 or from \$14.40 to \$15.01 per square foot of living area.
-The subject's improvement assessment of \$15,718 or \$13.14 per square foot of living area falls within the range of the best comparables in the record on a total assessment improvement basis but below the range on a square foot basis.
+The Board finds the best evidence of assessment equity to be the board of review comparables.
+The Board finds that these comparables are most similar to the subject in location, design, dwelling size and some features.
+However, the board of review comparables #1 and #3 both lack central air conditioning suggesting upward adjustments would be required to make these comparables more equivalent to the subject.
+Nevertheless, these comparables have improvement assessments ranging from \$14,367 to \$15,770 or from \$13.17 to \$14.16 per square foot of living area.
+The subject's improvement assessment of \$13,750 or \$12.45 per square foot of living area, falls below the range of the best comparables in the record.
 Based on this record and after considering adjustments to the best comparables for differences from the subject, the Board finds the appellant did not demonstrate with clear and convincing evidence that the subject's improvement was inequitably assessed and a reduction in the assessment is not justified.